Project Title: Inclusion Matters - Northern Power: Making Engineering and Physical Sciences Research a Domain for All in the North of England

 What happens next?

-If you wish to take part in the Northern Power Inclusion Matters project, you should complete the online registration form which has two parts:
+If you wish to take part in the Northern Power Inclusion Matters project, you should complete the online registration form (paper copies are available by emailing email@example.com) which has two parts:

 1. Registration Information